jmgurvitch/art-of-data/readingdata.md

 ```

 1. What does `csv.DictReader()` return, and how is this different from `csv.reader()`?

+  It retrieves the data of each row in the .csv file and maps it to key-value pairs in a dictionary.
+The first row is used as the key names, and the subsequent rows are values.

-1. What is printed when you run this code?
+3. What is printed when you run this code?

+  It prints two key-value pairs for each row in the .csv file of the following format: `{'grade': '11', 'favorite_color': 'blue'}`

-1. Explain how to interpret the for-loop and `row` in terms of the `csv` file.
+5. Explain how to interpret the for-loop and `row` in terms of the `csv` file.

 ## Application
 Write a Python file to analyze `favorite_colors.csv` and create a **nested dictionary** that contains the answers to the following questions: